ms/buildtogether.tech/src/methods.md

     significance.
 For example, there is a strong correlation between the number of letters in winning words in spelling competitions and the number of people killed by venomous spiders [% b Vigen2015 %].
-To guard against this, researchers should <span g="pre_registration" i="pre-registration of experiments">pre-register</span> their analyses, i.e., say in advance what they're going to compare against what, and then use various statistical techniques that require a higher standard of proof when they are checking more possible combinations.
+To guard against this, researchers should [% i "pre-registration of experiments" %][% g pre_registration %]pre-register[% /g %][% /i %] their analyses, i.e., say in advance what they're going to compare against what, and then use various statistical techniques that require a higher standard of proof when they are checking more possible combinations.